 InfluxDB

 InfluxDB is an open source distributed time series database with no external dependencies.
 Its traditional use case is recording metrics, events, and performing analytics, such as continuous sensor data, with readings in the order of 10 a second.
 It is most efficient when handling an insert/append workload, with very few updates and aims to answer aggregation queries in real-time.

+Prometheus, OpenTSDB

 Apache Hadoop